pedroeverett/photoalbum/ReadMe.md

 Install mongodb:

-past this on your terminal window:
+paste this on your terminal window:

 `brew install mongodb`